Soul-Warming Cauliflower Soup with Roasted Garlic and Truffle Oil

 - PREP: Position a rack in the center of the oven and preheat the oven to 425ºF.
 Spray the baking sheet with cooking spray.
 Grab the head of garlic, drizzle with a tablespoon of oil and season with salt and pepper.
 Place the head of garlic on a piece of foil and cover the head entirely.

 - ROAST: Place the cauliflower florets in a single layer on the baking sheet.
 Drizzle with the remaining two tablespoons of olive oil and sprinkle with salt and pepper.
 Toss to coat and then spread the cauliflower out on the baking sheet.
 Place the head of garlic on the baking sheet on one side.
-Roast the cauliflower for 30-35 minutes or until golden brown and cooked.
-While the cauliflower is roasting, make the croutons.
+Roast the cauliflower for 35-40 minutes or until golden brown and cooked.
+The garlic may require another 10-15 minutes.
 Allow the garlic to cool for several minutes before attempting to squeeze it out.
 Set squeezed garlic aside.